Home » Technical Analysis

 Moving averages are valuable indicators that smooth day-to-day price fluctuations, thus, enabling technicians to view the underlying trend without distractions by small (day-to-day) moves.

-A rising MA will usually indicate a bull trend is in play and a decreasing MA will indicate a bear trend.
-Some technicians have adopted a certain approach, when relating MAs with a market trend.
+A rising MA usually indicates a bull trend is in play while a decreasing MA indicates a bear trend.
+Some technicians have adopted a certain approach when relating MAs to a market trend.
 If a trading instrument closes above a Simple Moving Average, then it may be moving in a bull trend.
 If the trading instrument closes below a Simple Moving Average, then it may be moving in a bear trend.

-Yet, selecting a MA period (length) to estimate a market trend depends on the analyst’s personal preferences.
-The SMA’s period (length) will usually depend on trading style and preferred time frame for trading.
+Yet, selecting an MA period (length) to estimate a market trend depends on the analyst’s personal preferences.
+The SMA’s period (length) will usually depend on one’s trading style and preferred time frame for trading.
 Consequently, setting a suitable SMA period (length) is achieved through experimentation and experience.

 Moving averages can be of different lengths.
-The most popular daily MAs are for periods such as 10, 20, 30, 50, 80 and 200 days.
-The 10-day SMA represents nearly 2 weeks, the 20-day SMA represents 1 month and the 80-day SMA represents 4 months of trading data.
+The most popular daily MAs are for periods such as 10, 20, 30, 50, 80, and 200 days.
+The 10-day SMA represents nearly two weeks, the 20-day SMA represents one month, and the 80-day SMA represents four months of trading data.

 Simple Moving Average (SMA) graphic